mckunkel/clas12docs/OfflineSoftware/source/io/clasio.rst

 CLAS/IO library is a java package developed to handle input/output of the common data types used in CLAS.
-The interface is implemented to make codes trasparent to the different types of data used.
+The interface is implemented to make codes transparent to the different types of data used.
 Implementations exist for formats BOS/FPACK, EVIO (clas12), and iG5 (data mining format).
 The document describes usage of the package with Jython.